 What we recommend to get started in Angel investing is:

 - Find a group to invest with.
-This will improve your deal flow, improve your due diligence, and give you access to more varied experiences when evaluating companies.
+This will improve your deal flow.
+It will also improve your due diligence, and give you access to a wider variety of companies.

 - Review a few dozen pitches before you even think of investing in one.
 No matter how great a pitch is, wait.
 Participate in due diligence a couple of times, see what works and what doesn’t.
 Give it time.